testing, kafka, flink, stream-processing, quality-assurance

 }

 This approach provides high confidence that your application will work in production while keeping tests fast and isolated.
-You can test schema evolution, serialization, partitioning strategies, and consumer group behavior without external dependencies.
+You can test schema evolution (see Schema Registry and Schema Management), serialization, partitioning strategies, and consumer group behavior without external dependencies.

 Testing Stateful Operations and State Stores

 Failure recovery testing is equally important.
-Your tests should simulate failures—process crashes, network partitions, broker outages—and verify that your application recovers correctly using checkpoints or changelog topics.
+Your tests should simulate failures, process crashes, network partitions, broker outages, and verify that your application recovers correctly using checkpoints or changelog topics.
 Flink provides utilities for triggering and recovering from savepoints during tests.
+For handling backpressure during failures, see Backpressure Handling in Streaming Systems.

 Consider testing these scenarios: